The FVSU’ Bachelor of Science Degree in Electronic Engineering Technology is the only one of its kind available in middle Georgia.

 Graduate of the program go on to pursue graduate study in related field of electronic engineering technology, or enter careers as application engineers, engineering technologists, manufacturing engineers, plant operation engineers, production engineers, sales engineers, field service engineers, or telecommunication engineers and others.

-A key aspect of the program is its small class sizes in technical courses.
+The key aspect of the program is its small class sizes in technical courses.
 This provides students with the opportunity to receive individualized attention in their training.
-State-of-the-art laboratories, facilities and equipment provide relevant and practical experience for students in the program.
+The laboratory facilities and equipment provide relevant and practical laboratory hands-on experience for students.

-The Electronic Technology program is accredited by the Engineering Technology Accreditation Commission (ETAC) of ABET (Accreditation Board for Engineering and Technology (ABET), Inc., (www.abet.org),
+The Electronic Technology Program is accredited by the Engineering Technology Accreditation Commission (ETAC) of the Accreditation Board for Engineering and Technology (ABET), Inc., (www.abet.org),

 To be admitted to the university high school students must have a GPA of 2.25 as well as an SAT score of 430 on Critical Thinking/Verbal and 400 on Math or an ACT score of 17 on English and 17 on Math.

 The EET faculty has established the Program Educational Objectives for the Bachelor of Science in Electronic Engineering Technology at FVSU, and they are given below.
 Graduates are prepared to be practicing Electronic Engineering Technologists with the following attributes:

 b. have problem-solving skills necessary to succeed as engineering technologies;

 c. have a well rounded general education background;

 d. have good oral and written communication skills;

 f. have the ability for life-long learning; and